Skip to main content

 For St. Francis, the gospel was everything, and the only thing to follow.
 Young Francis was inspired and caught up with the gospel.
 He was drawn to it; but at the same time confused.
 Once after hearing the gospel in a church, he went to the sacristy and asked the old priest, ‘Is the gospel an ideal form of living or is it a mandate for living?’
-The priest caught between the gap between his life and the gospel.
-But later with honesty and courage the priest said, the gospel is a mandate for living.
+The priest was caught between the gap between his life and the gospel; but later with honesty and courage the priest said, the gospel is a mandate for living.
 If it is an ideal form of living, a lot of compromise will take place.
 If it is a mandate for living there is no escape.
 Matthew 10: 6-16 gives us a mandate as to how to go around the world preaching.
 These are the guidelines for discipleship.
 Here the lifestyle of the disciples is defined.

 He sent them two by two.
 In Jewish tradition, if something has to be established as true, another has to second what you are saying; so it was sensible to send them two by two.
 Further, we need brothers and companions to accompany us in our life and ministry, to help us, correct us, and to hold us when we fall.